ctacke/ImageLabeller/README.md

 - Each class gets a unique color for visual distinction
 - Export/import your class definitions

+### Video Frame Extraction
+- Quickly view MP4 video files
+- Set in and out points for extraction
+- Define a class name to prefix your frame images
+- Click a button to extract frames

 ### 📂 **Image Sorting**
 - Quickly sort images into class-specific folders
 - Navigate through images with keyboard shortcuts (number keys + arrow keys)